Raseborg, Finland: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Ensure that you choose the right type.
-The vast majority of adapters available online are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and F. Check that you get the right type.
+The vast majority of adapters available online are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most areas.

 • Power bank for devices